mathias-ted/PythonPackageManager/README.md

 # PythonPackageManager
-A gui based application to update,install,uninstall your python packages.
+A gui based application to update,install and uninstall your python packages.